 This event is free to attend but booking is essential.

 Breakfast will be from 8.30am and the talk will begin at 9.00am and finish at 10:15am.

-An exhibition curated by The Built Environment Trust and the Landscape Institute.
+An exhibition curated by the Building Centre's exhibitions team and the Landscape Institute.
+Supported by the Built Environment Trust.

 With thanks to our partners Pegasus Group and ACO Technologies.